SOMEWHERE IN THE SWAMPS OF JERSEY: Fugitive Ex-Con Bolts Into Marsh After Route 3 Crash

 Lyndhurst police and a Bergen County Sheriff’s Department’s K-9 unit assisted Rutherford police, who also sent up a drone, with no luck.

-Scott, who previously lived in Jersey City, now faces additional charges out of Rutherford for resisting arrest to go with the unspecified parole violation.
+Scott -- who previously lived in Jersey City and still has family there -- now faces additional charges out of Rutherford for resisting arrest to go with the unspecified parole violation.

 Anyone who sees Scott or knows where to find him is asked to call Rutherford police detectives at (201) 460-3050.
 Or notify your local police department.